-Going into a Sunday morning service is like walking into a time machine.
+Walking into a Sunday morning service is like walking into a time machine.
 One is transformed back in time to a place where the community either walked to church or came in buggies and wagons.
 The pews are built from the original cast iron frames with wooden seats and backs.
-Music is sung a cappella from the book of Psalms and the pulpit is simple and plain.
-Even the doctrine has been presevered and comes from the time of John Calvin, a prominent reformer of the mid 1500's delivered by by Reverend Roger Adams.
+Music is sung a cappella from a Psalter, the book of Psalms put to music.
+The pulpit is simple and plain.
+Even the doctrine has been persevered and comes from the time of John Calvin, a prominent reformer of the mid 1500's delivered by by Reverend Roger Adams.
 Members are few in number these days, but strong in heart.

 If you love old time worship and/or love to sing, this is a perfect event for you.
-The hymns are all a capella and in four-part harmony.
-Letís fill this beautiful church with beautiful Farmfolk voices, listen to an old time gospel rooted sermon and fellowship with a few local neighbors.
+Let's fill this beautiful church with beautiful Farmfolk voices, listen to an old time gospel rooted sermon and fellowship with a local neighbors.
 Please join us.
 Come as you are, barefoot, tie-dyed, and happy!
 All are welcome!

 Web design and hosting by Jim Young, firstname.lastname@example.org, 989.858.3530